W-4 Form

 Do only one of the following.

-(b) Use the Multiple Jobs Worksheet on page 3 and enter the result in Step 4(c) below for roughly accurate withholding; or
+(b) Use the Multiple Jobs Worksheet on page 3 and enter the result in Step 4(c) below; or

 • (c)